 Deputy Commissioner(s): None

-Competition Committee: Joe Peters, Barry (MIA), Corey (PHI), Jason (LA), Jesus (DAL), Kevin (HOU), Leo (STL)
+Competition Committee: Joe Peters, Chris (TOR), Corey (PHI), Keven (SF), Leo (STL)

-Chief Technology Officer: Kevin (HOU)
+Chief Technology Officer: Kevin R

-StatsPlus Admins: Joe Peters, vacant positions available
+StatsPlus Admins: Joe Peters, Chris (TOR), Keven (SF)

 If GMs don't fulfill their responsibilities, commissioners will intervene.
 Consequences may include warnings, AI re-organizations, suspension, or expulsion at a last resort.